 5. Where credit has not been assessed prior to enrolment in the course, a student must apply for credit for previous learning by the end of the first week of their first semester of study so that, if credit is granted, their commencing enrolment can be adjusted accordingly.
 Credit may still be assessed for late applications, but there is no guarantee that the course structure will permit it to be granted.

-6. Enrolled students who wish to study at another institution and receive credit towards their course must seek approval in writing from the Monash faculty.
+6. With the exception of students enrolled in a graduate research degree, enrolled students who wish to study at another institution and receive credit towards their course must seek approval in writing from the Monash faculty.
 The faculty will consider equivalence of content and learning outcomes, and whether there is significant educational advantage for the proposed program of study.
 The faculty will write to the student advising whether they will receive credit for successful completion of the proposed enrolment.
 This rule applies to cross-institutional study, study abroad and exchange study.
-Credit will not be granted if the student’s approved enrolment at the other institution is varied without authorisation.
+Credit will not be granted if the student's approved enrolment at the other institution is varied without authorisation.

 8. Students may elect not to receive some or all of the credit to which they are entitled.